resmushit/wordpress-plugin/README.md

 * **Charles Bourgeaux** - *Initial work* - [reSmush.it](https://resmush.it)

-This plugin has initially been developped by [Maecia Agency](https://www.maecia.com/ "Maecia Drupal & Wordpress Agency"), Paris.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details